Goshen Historic District (Goshen, Indiana): Noble Building

-SPOHN BUILDING, 202 N. Main Street
+Spohn Building

 A three-story brick structure was built in 1909 and housed a veterinary supplies manufacturer.
-Samuel F. Spohn, the owner, was a one term Mayor of Goshen.
-The building's is separated into three bays by three-story brick pilasters with limestone detailing.
+Samuel F. Spohn, the owner, was a one-term mayor of Goshen.
+The building is separated into three bays by three-story brick pilasters with limestone detailing.
 The main entry is in the center bay.
 The main entry and the third-floor windows feature segmental arch tops with decorative stone hoods.

-BANK BUILDING, 109 E. Lincoln
+Bank Building

 This Renaissance-inspired structure, built in 1875, has a well-detailed main façade of cast-iron.
 The first floor is elevated, with iron stairs providing access from the sidewalk up to the main floor and down to the basement, a feature common in the large cities of the East but very unusual in Indiana.
 Fluted columns flank the east entryway.
 On the second floor level, a row of seven arched windows of varying sizes stretches across the entire façade, with elaborate hoodmolds springing from fluted pilasters.
 The ornate cornice features brackets and dentils, and a parapet over the center of the building gives its name and construction date.
 The west side of the ground floor has been remodeled but the east half remains intact.

-THE HARPER BLOCK, 124 S. Main Street
+Harper Block

 A redbrick, two-story commercial building was built in 1888 to house the Harper Boot and Shoe business.
 The ground floor has changed.
 The second floor and cornice retain their original detailing.
 The second floor windows feature heavy hood molds connected by a string course.
-Above the cornice is the legend: "Harper Block, 1888.".
+Above the cornice is the legend: "Harper Block, 1888".

-COMMERCIAL BUILDING, 131 S. Main Street
+Commercial Building

 This 1885 building is one of the finest Queen Anne style facades in the district.
 The second floor façade is made of sheet metal with egg-and-dart molding, pilasters, several rows of dentils, garlands, and modillions.
 Some of the second-for windows have leaded glass.

-KINDY BLOCK, 201 S. Main Street
+Kindy Block

 This building has been the location of Newell's ladies' wear store since 1881.
 The structure is located on the southwest corner of Main and Washington and features a large, overhanging cornice with brackets and modillions on the Main Street façade.
 The Washington Street cornice is less ornate, consisting of decorative brick corbelling.
 Ornate window hoods appear on the second floor level throughout the building.
 The ground floor has been obscured by the addition of large display windows, but this was accomplished without destroying the main wall fabric and could be reversed.

-CENTRAL BLOCK, 202 S. Main Street
+Central Block

 Built in 1882 the building is located at Main and Washington, and features a corner entry.
 The second floor features the original double-hung windows with stone sills and lintels.
 The cornice features elaborate brackets and dentils.
-The legend, "1882 Central Block," appears in the parapet over the doorway.
+The legend, "1882 Central Block", appears in the parapet over the doorway.